fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 #### Default labels

-These are protocol-level labels (For example: HTTP, network) extracted by the configured service mesh/middleware and are available to be referenced in [Flow Matcher][flow-matcher], except for a few high-cardinality ones.
+These are protocol-level labels (For example: HTTP, network) extracted by the configured service mesh/middleware and are available to be referenced in [Label Matcher][label-matcher], except for a few high-cardinality ones.

 #### Labels extracted from baggage